tatankam/eventmap/Readme.md

 * ingesting type/category with vectors embedding so I can search for similarity
 * Choose a smooth interface
 * put credits to openroute it it isn't yet
+* insert multipoint on the route
+* query with date and category as well

 ## How to start uvicorn
 cd /event_map/eventmap-fastapi